 All students in grades 9-12 must take term exams.
 The final exam/assessment grade shall count as 1/7 of the final grade and will be combined with the appropriate grades to determine the semester/term grade.
 Final exams do not necessarily have to be pencil and paper tests but may include alternative assessments such as projects, performances, presentations or the like.
-Teachers shall have the option of assessing students prior to the final exam day, however, instruction and assessment shall continue until the end of the scheduled term.
 Individuals seeking special accommodations for alternative options regarding the scheduling or administering of final exams may make requests through the teacher.
 Decisions will be made on a case by case basis.